Time dependent Markovian master equation beyond the adiabatic limit: Tensor network simulations

 \item The interacting contribution is further split into $e^{-\imath H_I \delta t}=e^{-\imath H_{I 1} \frac{\delta t}{2}}...e^{-\imath H_{I N}\frac{\delta t}{2}}e^{-\imath H_{I N}\frac{\delta t}{2}}...e^{-\imath H_{I 1}\frac{\delta t}{2}}$ without producing additional errors.
 This decomposition allows us to efficiently treat long-range interactions by means of swap gates after each contraction with the unitary operator $U_{I,j}=e^{-\imath H_{I j}\frac{\delta t}{2}}$, as described in Fig.\eqref{fig: TN_scheme} and more in detail in \cite{TN_7}.

 \item As anticipated, we can consider a local purification $|\psi\rangle$ of the density matrix doubling each local Hilbert space by $\mathcal{H}_n\rightarrow \mathcal{H}_n\otimes \mathcal{H}_n^{aux}$ with an auxiliary Hilbert space isomorphic to the physical one.
-In this way we can safely keep under control the positivity of the density matrix after each compression.
-Hence, the MPS representation of our state has the generic form
+In this manner, we can safely keep under control the positivity of the density matrix after each compression.
+Hence, the MPS representation of our state takes the generic form